 Academic Research Grants

 TURI provides seed funding for UMass faculty and their graduate students to conduct research related to toxics use reduction.
-The deadline for this year's proposals is June 23rd.
-Contact Greg Morose with any questions.
+The deadline 2017 proposals is passed.
+Contact Greg Morose to discuss future opportunities.

 Academic researchers benefit from solving real world problems through their research and provide invaluable training for next generation engineers and scientists.
 Industry partners benefit by having highly skilled researchers work on their toxics use reduction problems at no cost.